abpframework/abp/docs/en/Community-Articles/2022-11-28-EF-Core-Entity-Dependency-Injection/POST.md

 }
 ````

-Finally, you should ignore the `ServiceProvider` property in your entity mapping configuration in your `DbContext`:
+Finally, you should ignore the `ServiceProvider` property in your entity mapping configuration in your `DbContext` (because we don't want to map it to a database table field):

 ````csharp
 protected override void OnModelCreating(ModelBuilder builder)